How Much Does A Website Domain Name Cost?

 Business Email Addresses

 So, how much does a domain name cost?
 Depending on the TLD, add-ons, and other features, you might pay as little as $10 or as much as $100 per year for your registration.
-The next big factor that can increase the cost of your domain names is leasing multiple names, although it won’t necessarily multiply your expenses.
+The next big factor that can increase the domain name cost is leasing multiple names, although it won’t necessarily multiply your expenses.

 Leasing Additional Domains